<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 These are almost perfect boots, with one notable trade-off: Comfort, flexibility, weight, and convenience come at the expense of some safety features.
 Which is not to say that any of the boots on this list are unsafe.

-On the contrary, every boot we’ve selected below includes an impressive amount of safety features right out of the box, or it wouldn’t be on this list to begin with.
+On the contrary, every boot we’ve selected below includes a ton of safety features or it wouldn’t be on this list to begin with.
 However, there’s just no beating a well-made motocross boot for its “safety-over-all” construction.

 Let’s take a look at a few of the adventure motorcycle boots we’ve been able to test recently to see how they stack up.